 Headship can often become a divisive issue in marriage discussions—especially in religious circles.
 Various “infallible” headship interpretations and accompanying dialogue could fill a library.
 Our experience is that people will endlessly argue the original Greek and Hebrew, lexicons, grammar roots, verb tenses, hermeneutical and eschatological anthropomorphisms, and endless jots and tittles until Jesus Christ returns.

-It is often assumed that “head” in the Koine Greek of the New Testament, means leader, boss or authority.
-However, despite the fact that there are scores of references with all kinds of titles to leaders in every area of life in the New Testament, none is ever designated as “head.”
-The word “head” used in this manner appears exclusively in the relation of Christ to the church paralleled in that of husband to wife.
-In each of those New Testament references, the function of Christ’s headship to the church is one of servant-provider and never one of authority or leadership”.
+It is often assumed that the word “kephale” translated as “head” in this passage means leader, boss, or authority.
+However, while there are numerous references to titles for leaders in the New Testament, none is ever designated using the word “kephale”.
+The word “head” used in this manner appears exclusively in the relation of Christ to the church paralleled in that of a husband to a wife.
+In each of those references, the function of Christ’s headship to the church is servant-provider rather than authority or leadership.

 As you can see, the scholarly debate about headship can get pretty “heady.”

-Our position is that before sin entered the picture, there was no designated hierarchy, headship, or female subordination, and man was not declared the leader or spiritual cover.
+But before sin entered the picture, there was no designated hierarchy, headship, or female subordination, and the man was not declared the leader or spiritual cover.

 It’s like the husband possesses a gender trump card.
 Essentially there is a functional hierarchy with the husband first and the wife second.

 Biblical headship includes a husband denying himself, dying to selfishness, and placing his spouse’s needs and feelings above his own.
-Remember, these commands to husbands in that season of history were so over-the-top countercultural.
-At that time, life was all about men, and women were treated as property—having a wife was similar to owning an animal.
+Remember, these commands to husbands in that season of history were over-the-top countercultural.
+At that time, life was all about men, and women were treated as property.

 As we survey our culture and the current marriage landscape, we sense God inviting men and women (husbands and wives) not to focus on who has authority or to debate the precise meaning of head, but rather to focus on walking in humility—loving, serving, and together advancing God’s kingdom.